openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ![Additional graph settings](../images/Home2020_AdditionalGraphSetting.png)

-* To add an additional graph check the box on the left side of its name (i.e. ------- Graph 1 -------).
+* To add another graph check the box on the left side of its name (i.e. ------- Graph 1 -------).

 #### Absolute insulin
 * Active insulin including boluses **and basal**.